Low Carb Nuts to Eat

 1 oz.
 Cashews = 12g Fat, 9g Carbohydrates, 5g Protein, 187mg Potassium

 Hazelnuts look like an acorn to me.
 They have a unique taste that is hard to describe.
-However, they are low carb nuts and therefore benefits a low carb diet.
+However, they are low carb nuts and therefore benefits a low carb diet or keto diet.
 It is worth noting that hazelnuts contains an essential nutrient that helps lower bad cholesterol.
 This website has more information about the health benefits of hazelnuts.
 I typically only eat them in cans of mixed nuts, however, you can purchase hazelnuts online.

 1 oz.
 Hazelnuts (21 whole kernels) = 17g Fat, 4.7g Carbohydrates, 4.2g Protein, 193mg Potassium